 You don’t have to be traveling quickly to experience it.
 A hard rear-end crash in a vehicle going just 14 miles an hour is enough to make it happen.

-Many people suffering from whiplash turn to chiropractic care for treatment.
+Many people suffering from whiplash turn to chiropractors in Atlanta for treatment.
 The common complaints people share with chiropractors include inflamed soft tissue around the cervical spine, shoulder pain, limited movement, headache and upper to mid-back pain, along with pain in the arms and tingling sensations.

 Whiplash can occur either from the front or the rear of a car.
 If your car is rear-ended, your body launches forward, but your head stays behind a little longer.
 The head hangs back, hyperextending the neck, and then snaps forward rapidly, straining the neck forward.
 If your car hits the car in front of it, the opposite happens.
 Your body is forced back as your head stays in place, bending your neck down in flexion that may or may not is stopped by your chin.
 When your head snaps back it may also cause hyperextension.